sandhya212/Mistic/function_flowchart.rst

 	``wc : list``
 	List of weights for all markers shown on GUI

-        ``rb_imtech_val : int``
-        If value = 0, Vectra processing is invoked, if value = 1, t-CyCIF processing is invoked and if value = 2, CODEX processing is invoked

         ``LABELS_MARKERS : list``
         List of all marker channels in the multiplexed images.
 This is provided by the user in user_inputs/metadata folder as Markers.csv.
         User can still choose a subset of LABELS_MARKERS, through the GUI, for visualizing the image tSNE